 Best place to find information and services that your council provides...

-The service will officially open its doors at the town hall on Thursday 14 December 2017.
-Visitors will be able to register births, deaths and marriages, with no interruption to the service.
+The service will officially open its doors at the Town Hall on Thursday 14 December 2017, welcoming customers to register births, deaths and marriages.
+The service will not be interrupted by the transition.

-Councillor Anthony Johnson, St Helens Council’s Cabinet Member for Corporate Services, said: “Relocating the service will be a great move.
-It’ll be more accessible, in a central location in the town centre, and we’re refurbishing the town hall’s ceremony rooms to offer improved facilities for those looking for elegant weddings.
+Councillor Anthony Johnson, Cabinet Member for Corporate Services, said: “Relocating the service will be a great move.
+It’ll be more accessible, in a central location in the town centre, and we’re refurbishing the town hall’s ceremony rooms to offer improved facilities for those looking for elegant weddings.”